Busch Gardens Tampa Bay: 2000–2009: Updates and end of Anheuser-Busch ownership

 The Kasbah restaurant would be renamed the Desert Grill in 2004.
 The wild mouse roller coaster, Cheetah Chase, opened in February.
 The park announced in October the construction of SheiKra, a 200 ft steel roller coaster to be located in the Stanleyville section and built by Bolliger and Mabillard.
 In January 2005, the park implemented fingerprint scans to replace ticket photo identification, deployed kiosks for self-service, and a new entrance.
 A gift shop in the bird gardens was reintroduced as the Xcursions shop.
-In addition, construction on the road tunnel for transportation trams and parking were completed and opened on January 7.
+In addition, construction on the road tunnel for transportation trams and parking was completed and opened on January 7.
 SheiKra opened on May 21, becoming the tallest roller coaster in Florida and the first Dive Coaster model built in the United States.
-A barbeque restaurant also opened within the confines of the Stanleyville section.
+A barbecue restaurant also opened within the confines of the Stanleyville section.

 Beginning in 2006, Busch Gardens Tampa Bay began marketing itself in the short term as Busch Gardens Africa, with its sister park Williamsburg having similarly adopted "Europe" to its name.
 The name change came as part of an effort to distinguish both parks as unique from each other and to drive more visitors.
 However, the use of Tampa Bay would still be used in local marketing.
 By 2006, the park had also updated five activity areas.
 A new 4D film, Pirates 4-D, debuted in the Timbuktu Theater on February 18, replacing the Haunted Lighthouse.
 After 30 years of operation, the Python roller coaster closed on October 31, for a planned expansion in 2008.
 The closure included part of the Congo section surrounding the roller coaster, including the Claw Island exhibit and a restaurant.

 The park's bird show in the Bird Gardens ended in 2007, after 48 years of production.
-The bird show would later be replaced by an animal show titled, Critter Castaways.
+The bird show would later be replaced by an animal show titled Critter Castaways.
 The roller coaster, SheiKra, closed temporarily in May 2007 and reopened in June with floorless trains.
-Busch Gardens revealed its plans in September to build a $16 million dollar section, named Jungala, where the Python roller coaster once stood.
+Busch Gardens revealed its plans in September to build a $16 million section, named Jungala, where the Python roller coaster once stood.
 The 4 acres land would house several animal habitats, involving Bengal tigers, Tomistoma, flying foxes, gibbons, and orangutans.
 The area would also host several attractions that included a "mini space shot", a sit-down zip line, a play area, educational areas, and restaurants.
 General manager was taken over by Donnie Mills, as Brown left for a position at Busch Entertainment in December.